 - organic fruit/ juice or similar

-your scoby (which stands for symbiotic culture of bacteria and yeast) this is your live culture.
+Your scoby (which stands for symbiotic culture of bacteria and yeast) is your live culture.
 This will feed on your sugar in the tea, therefore removing much of the sugar, in turn fermenting the tea, leaving behind healthy little gut healing microbes.
-Sounds weird, and the scoby doesn’t look particularly attractive, but it does it’s job well.
-Scoby ferments tea, you drink tea which is a live-culture food, probiotics go to heal and aid your digestive system and in turn your immune system.
+Sounds weird, and the scoby doesn’t look particularly attractive, but it does its job well.
+The scoby ferments tea, you drink tea which is a live-culture food, probiotics go to heal and aid your digestive system and in turn your immune system.
 See a total winning process.

-Here we have our 1 gallon glass jar, organic sugar and tea.
-It is important that it is glass as plastics will leech harmful toxins into your kombucha (in fact removing plastics from as much as you can is a great idea that’s why we save all sorts of glass to reuse).
+Be sure to use glass fermenting vessel.
+Plastics are a big no-no in kombucha!
+Plastics will leach harmful toxins into your kombucha (in fact removing plastics from as much as you can is a great idea that’s why we save all sorts of glass to reuse).

 1 gallon filtered water